About us

 Alex von Tunzelmann

 International bestselling historian, broadcaster and screenwriter.
 Her latest book, Fallen Idols: Twelve Statues That Made History, was shortlisted for the Wolfson History Prize 2022 and was a Book of the Year in The Economist and the New Statesman.
 In 2017, she made her feature film debut with Churchill, starring Brian Cox and Miranda Richardson.
-Her roots are in the Baltic, but her family was exiled from the Russian Empire in the 1840s after a terrible fight with Tsar Nicholas I, and had to flee to the furthest possible place: New Zealand.
-She holds joint British and New Zealand nationality.
+She writes History’s Secret Heroes on BBC Radio 4, presented by Helena Bonham Carter, and in 2024 wrote and presented the ten-part documentary The Lucan Obsession, also on Radio 4.
+Her roots are in the Baltic, but her family was exiled from the Russian Empire after a fight with Tsar Nicholas I, and had to flee to the furthest possible place: New Zealand.

 • Nesrine Malik